hopsoft/trix_embed/README.md

 # Trix Embed

-Take control over what external links and embedded media is permitted in the Trix editor.
+Take control over what external links and embedded media is permitted in the Trix editor via copy/paste.

 <!-- Tocer[start]: Auto-generated, don't remove. -->